-If you find this web site interesting, consider subscribing to the RSS feed.
+If you find this web site interesting, consider subscribing to the RSS feed or email in upper right corner of these pages and post.
 If you do not know what an RSS feed is, checkout this youtube video provided by the folks at Model Railroad Hobbyist: http://www.youtube.com/watch?v=CLXFWW3TB-8 This video converted me into a believer.
 I now subscribe to many sites, enjoying how easy it is for my to find and read sites that have updated content!

 Just found your blog.
 Good to see you writing about your Sn2 adventures.
 I’ve included a link on my own blog as well.

 – Trevor (no longer two-footing but still interested)

 Trevor, glad to have you “on board”.
 I’ve added links to Port Rowan and The Model Railway Show, two sites I enjoy!